A common origin of multi-messenger spectral anomaly of galactic cosmic rays: Results

 \section{Results}

-Utilizing the aforementioned methodology, spectra for the proton, electron, and positron as well as the propagation probes of the $\rm B/C$ and $\rm \bar p/p$ flux ratios.
+Applying the aforementioned methodology, we computed the spectra of protons, the $\rm B/C$ and $\rm \bar p/p$ flux ratios.
 These calculations were then extended to cover the entire galactic plane, allowing for an investigation of the spectral index and density variations of CRs across the Galaxy.

-Figure \ref{fig:p} presents a comparison between the spectra garnered from proton observations and model predictions is presented in Figure \ref{fig:p}, we can see that the SDP model-calculated flux is capable of accurately reproducing the observed spectrum features.
-To comprehend alterations in the contribution of sources in varying regions to the overall flux in different regions, the source density distribution $f(r,z)$ is divided into two zones centered at the Sun, namely a spherical volume with radii $\rm r_s<0.6~kpc$ and the rest one with radii $\rm r_s>0.6~kpc$, which is based on the height of the inner diffusive zone ($\rm\xi~z_0$).
-It is particularly intriguing to note that the contribution from distant sources ($\rm r_s>0.6~kpc$) is remarkably comparable to that of Comp-A. This section of the CR spectrum is afflicted by the rapidly diffusing region outside the galactic disk, and is primarily characterized by low energy phenomena.
-The contribution from nearby sources ($\rm r_s<0.6~kpc$) is the Comp-B, which is confined within a slow diffuse region and has limited extension into the outer diffusive zone beyond the galactic disk.
-To replicate the observed spectrum break at 14 TeV \citep{2019SciA....5.3793A}, we utilized an exponential cutoff model at $\rm 8 \times 10^4$ GeV to describe the proton injection spectrum for local sources within regions where the radial distance ($r_s$) is less than 0.6 kpc from the Sun.
+Figure \ref{fig:p} presents a comparison between the proton spectra obtained from observations and the predictions of the SDP model.
+It is evident that the calculated flux from the SDP model accurately reproduces the observed spectral features.
+To investigate the variations in the contribution of sources to the overall flux in different regions, the source density distribution $f(r,z)$ is divided into two zones centered at the Sun.
+The first zone encompasses a spherical volume with radii $r_s < $ 0.6~kpc, while the second zone includes the remaining region with radii $ r_s >$ 0.6~kpc, based on the height of the inner diffusive zone ($\xi~z_0$).
+Notably, the contribution from distant sources ($ r_s >$ 0.6~kpc) is Comp-A. This region of the CR spectrum is affected by the rapid diffusion occurring outside the galactic disk, and is primarily characterized by low-energy phenomena.
+On the other hand, the contribution from nearby sources ($r_s <$ 0.6~kpc) corresponds to Comp-B, which is confined within a slower diffusive region and has limited extension into the outer diffusive zone beyond the galactic disk.
+To reproduce the observed spectral break at 14 TeV \citep{2019SciA....5.3793A}, we employed an exponential cutoff model at 1.4$\times10^5$~GV to describe the proton injection spectrum for local sources within regions where the radial distance ($r_s$) is less than 0.6 kpc from the Sun.

 Figure \ref{fig:pbarp} shows calculated ratios of $\rm B/C$ and $\rm\bar p/p$, comparing with the observations \citep{2016PhRvL.117i1103A,2016PhRvL.117w1102A,DAMPECOLLABORATION2022}.
 Comp-A has a quick fall, similar to the structure of the proton spectrum, and is dispersed throughout the galaxy as a sea of secondary particles.
 Comp-B is unique to the galactic disk and dominates at high energy.
 This result favours the general picture as Figure \ref{fig:cartoon}.